Dulcie September

-Dulcie Evonne September (20 August 1935 – 29 March 1988) was a South African anti-apartheid political activist.
-Born in Athlone, Western Cape, South Africa, she was assassinated in Paris, France.
+Dulcie Evonne September (20 August 1935 – 29 March 1988) was a South African anti-apartheid political activist who was assassinated in Paris, France, in 1988.

 Early life

-The second eldest daughter of Jakobus and Susan September, September grew up in Gleemore, a suburb of Cape Town, where she developed her interest in political activism.
+The second eldest daughter of Jakobus and Susan September, September grew up in Gleemore, a suburb of Cape Town.
+While living in Cape Town, September cultivated her social awareness concerning the state of apartheid and dedicated herself to political activism, fighting for national liberation, democracy, and social justice.
 She began her primary schooling at Klipfontein Methodist Mission, and later attended Athlone High School.
-In 1954, she enrolled at the Wesley Training School in Salt River to pursue a career in teaching, and completed her Teacher's Diploma in 1955.
+As a “Cape Coloured,” she witnessed first hand the segregation built into the South African school system based on Bantu education laws, forming the crux of her political framework.
+Several of her teachers at Athlone High School were actively involved in civic and political organizations and helped raise September's political consciousness and social awareness.
+Though her formal schooling was cut short halfway through Standard Eight (Grade 10), September continued her education by attending night classes.
+She passed her Standard Eight exams in 1952.
+In 1954, she enrolled at the Wesley Training School in Salt River to pursue a career in teaching, and completed her Teacher's Diploma in 1955 at Battswood Training College.

 She began her teaching career, first at City Mission School in Maitland, then at Bridgetown East Primary School in Athlone in 1956, and in 1957 became a member of the newly established Cape Peninsula Students' Union (CPSU), affiliate of the Unity Movement of South Africa, which aimed at overcoming racial divisions and forging solidarity among students of different cultural backgrounds.
+Through CPSU, September met other political activists such as Dr. Kenneth Abrahams, Ottilie Abrahams, Neville Alexander, Marcus Solomon, and Fikile Bam, who would later become her political allies.
 She belonged to the Athlone branch of the Teacher's League of South Africa (TLSA).

-Activism

-September subsequently joined the African Peoples Democratic Union of Southern Africa (APDUSA), established in 1960.
-She went on to be a member of the militant study group Yu Chi Chan Club, which was disbanded at the end of 1962, to be replaced by the National Liberation Front (NLF) in January 1963.
-While engaged in NLF activities, she was arrested and detained without trial at Roeland Street Prison on 7 October 1963.
-Together with nine others she was charged under the Criminal Procedure Act, the principal charge being "conspiracy to commit acts of sabotage, and incite acts of politically motivated violence".
-After months of court proceedings, judgment was delivered on 15 April 1964.
-September was sentenced to five years imprisonment, during which time she endured severe physical and psychological abuse.
-On her release in April 1969, the Pretoria regime controlled her activities with a five-year banning order, which prohibited her from engaging in political activity and from practising her profession.
-September then went to live with her sister in Paarl.